Straight Talk Meets Pillow Talk: The Guide to Learning a Language While You Sleep

 Contents

-The idea of sleep learning, also called hypnopedia, first became popular in the early 20th century and really took off with Soviet studies of the field in the 1960s.
+The idea of sleep learning, also called hypnopedia, first became popular in the early 20th century and really took off with Soviet studies of the subject in the 1960s.

 In fact, a 1965 study suggested that it could be possible to learn during sleep and noted that language learning could be one possible application.

-Perhaps the best recent evidence that you might be able to improve your language skills by listening in your sleep comes from a Swiss study in which students were asked to listen to new vocabulary words in a foreign language.
-Half the group then went to sleep while the words were played back.
+• A 2015 Swiss study had students listen to new vocabulary words in a foreign language.
+Then, half the group went to sleep while the words were played back.
 The other half stayed awake and listened to the words.
 The group that slept remembered more of the vocabulary words.
-It’s difficult to say if these results are indicative of actual sleep learning, the ability of sleep to solidify recent learning or just the detrimental effects of sleep deprivation, but it certainly is an interesting study to take into consideration.

 Why Try Learning a Language While You Sleep?

 One of the best reasons to try learning a language while you sleep is that you won’t be wasting time.
-Even if you learn nothing, you would have been sleeping regardless, so you won’t have wasted any valuable time that you could have used for something else.
+Even if you end up learning nothing, you would have been sleeping regardless, so you won’t have wasted any valuable time that you could have used for something else.

-Additionally, sleep learning might improve vocabulary retention.
-While the science isn’t there to support this yet, some studies do hint at the possibility.
+Additionally, sleep learning might improve vocabulary retention—as you’ve seen, the science seems to support this.
 Any little leg up helps!
 This is all the more reason to use sleep learning as a supplement to another language learning resource.

-3 Resources to Learn a Language While You Sleep
+How Do You Learn a Language While You Sleep?

 Eko Languages is a YouTube channel that focuses primarily on helping people learn world languages.
 Videos include general lessons like vocabulary lists and pronunciation guides, but there are also a number of sleep learning videos.